 In contrast, appreciative communication is itself a form of behavior that is characterized by goodwill and respect and is not dependent on the behavior of others.
 Every person wants to be appreciated.
 Being praised on the job has a motivating effect and releases enormous forces.

 In many companies, reward systems exist that are designed to reward performance.
 However, these methods cannot replace appreciative communication in everyday life.
 A positive communication style characterized by respect conveys appreciation with small gestures.
-These include interested listening as well as a benevolent nod of the head or a sympathetic smile.
+These include listening with interest as well as a benevolent nod of the head or a sympathetic Smile.